JeffersonLab/clas12alignment/fmt/README.md

 # FMT Alignment
 Code used for the FMT detector alignment using residual analysis.
 A residual is the distance between an FMT cluster of hits and a DC track in the FMT layer's local coordinate system.
-In case the README and the usage of the program is not clear enough, a brief presentation with details on how to run is included in this directory, named `usage_help.pdf`.

 ## Alignment algorithm
 The position of each FMT layer is adjusted by minimizing the residuals between the reconstructed FMT clusters and the DC track trajectory point.
 The values of the misalignment parameters are identified by performing subsequent scans of z translations, z rotations, xy translations and xy rotations, fitting the residuals for each set of misalignments and selecting the values for which the mean or sigma of the fit are minimal.
 Multiple iterations can be performed to account for correlations between the parameters.

 Because of the 1D strip readout of the FMT layers, while z misalignment can be optimized for each layer independently, xy misalignments can be studied only if at least two layers are simultaneously displaced or rotated.
 For this reason, z misalignments are defined per layer, while the same xy misalignments are applied to the whole detector.

 ## Prerequisites
 * Software: